NorfairKing/smos/smos-docs-site/content/unreleased.markdown

 * `smos-sync-client`: Now removes empty directories after syncing, by default.
   See [its documentation](/smos-sync-client) for information about how to turn this off.
 * `smos-archive`: Can now also take commands.
 The original use of `smos-archive <file>` still works, but can now also be invoked as `smos-archive file <file>`.
+* `smos-archive`: An `export` command that lets you export pieces of your archive for cold storage.

 ### Changed